amoretspero/snuplc/README.md

 Added comment for changed integer constant processing.

 **2016-05-14 21:57 KST**
 Fixing bug with RELAXED scheme.

+**2016-05-15 02:53 KST**
+Fixing bug with RELAXED scheme.
+Added more sophisticated tests for integer constants.
+Distinct tests (with only one fail line) are added.